-Mica said the US law was necessary because he is skeptical ICAO can deliver.
+Mica said the US law was necessary because he is sceptical ICAO can deliver.
 More than a decade of fruitless debate at the ICAO was what led the EU to impose its aviation law in the first place.

-More than a year of high international tension has galvanized the slow-moving UN body, which requires the approval of all 190 members to seal any deal.
+More than a year of high international tension has galvanised the slow-moving UN body, which requires the approval of all 190 members to seal any deal.
 Its first meeting of high-level diplomats, which takes place in Montreal this week, is charged with devising a framework and will be closely watched.

-"The United States and its coalition of unwilling surrogates blamed Europe and said an ICAO global agreement was the only way," said Bill Hemmings, program manager at campaign group Transport & Environment, an environmental campaign group.
+"The United States and its coalition of unwilling surrogates blamed Europe and said an ICAO global agreement was the only way," said Bill Hemmings, programme manager at campaign group Transport & Environment, an environmental campaign group.
 "Well now's the time for this coalition to deliver the goods in ICAO."